microsoft/azure_arc/azure_arc_servers_jumpstart/docs/vmware_terraform_ubuntu.md

 # Deployment

-Before executing the Terraform plan, you must * the environment variables which will be used by the plan.
+Before executing the Terraform plan, you must set the environment variables which will be used by the plan.
 These variables are based on the Azure Service Principal you've just created, your Azure subscription and tenant, and your VMware vSphere credentials.

 * Retrieve your Azure Subscription ID and tenant ID using the ```az account list``` command.